Last Updated on March 21, 2021 by Julia Wilson

 Not getting enough food

-There are a number of possible reasons, which include multi-cat homes where one is dominating the food bowl, inadequate amount of food, unsuitable food bowl location.
+There are several possible reasons, which include multi-cat homes where one is dominating the food bowl, inadequate amount of food, unsuitable food bowl location.

 Some cats can become food-obsessed, which is especially true with cats who have encountered starvation or food shortages in the past such as former strays or feral cats.

-Overproduction of thyroid hormones responsible for metabolism due to a benign (non-cancerous) tumour on the thyroid gland which leads to an increase in thyroid hormone which speeds up the cat’s metabolism and energy expenditure.
+Overproduction of thyroid hormones responsible for metabolism due to a benign (non-cancerous) hormone-secreting tumour on the thyroid gland.
+Elevated levels of thyroid hormone speed up the cat’s metabolism and energy expenditure.

-An endocrine disorder which results in excess production of cortisol which stimulates themetabolism of fat and carbohydrates to increase sugar glucose levels.
+An endocrine disorder that results in excess production of cortisol which stimulates the metabolism of fat and carbohydrates to increase sugar glucose levels.
 When blood sugar levels increase, so do insulin levels, which in turn stimulates the appetite.

 Diabetes.
 See hypoglycemia.